bytecodealliance/component-docs/component-model/src/language-support/csharp.md

 Build failed with 1 error(s) in 34.6s
 ```

-This is because we've promised an implementation, but haven't yet written one for the `adder` world.
+This is because we've promised an implementation, but haven't yet written one for the `example` world.

 To fix this, add the following code in a file called `Component.cs`: